brianwander/Algorithmic_trading_with_ML/README.md

 The data are split between training and testing, where the first three months are used to train the machine learning models and the rest of the days are predicted on.
 The training data is then scaled and the models are fit to it.
 Predictions are then generated, as well as classification reports.
 Returns from each strategy are plotted against the baseline strategy as well.

 ## Results

+### Model tuning
+The SVC model was first trained on three months of data to obtain a baseline.
+The returns were plotted against actual returns from holding the stock in the following plot:
+[!SVC_Returns.PNG]
+The model was then retrained on six months of data to see if the returns could be improved.
+[!SVC_Returns_6_months.PNG]
+Training on six months of data yielded 30% higher returns!

+The short SMA window was also modified from 4 days to 50 days to see if returns would improve and the results are plotted below
+[!SVC_Returns_50dSMA.PNG]
+Now the model is underperforming, so the short window was kept at 4 days, Modifying the short SMA window did not improve results, but the increased number of training days was maintained at 6 months.

+### Model Comparison
-The returns from each of the models compared to the baseline are plotted below:
+The returns from each of the models compared to the actual returns are plotted below:

 [!RF_Returns.PNG]
 [!SVC_Returns.PNG]